sachin-source/top-github-repositories-which-everyone-should-look/README.md

   <b><a href="#table-of-contents">↥ Back To Top</a></b>
 </div>

-##  Devops exercises
+##  DevOps exercises

-The "devops-exercises" repository is a rich collection of technical questions and exercises, covering various topics, with a focus on DevOps and SRE (Site Reliability Engineering).
+The "DevOps-exercises" repository is a rich collection of technical questions and exercises, covering various topics, with a focus on DevOps and SRE (Site Reliability Engineering).

 Currently boasting 2600+ exercises, it serves as a valuable resource for interview preparation, though many questions may not reflect actual interview scenarios.